aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven for Apache Flink service
 '''''''''''''''''''''''''''''''''''''''''

-You will use :doc:`Apache Flink </docs/products/flink>` to define the streaming data pipelines.
-To create the service:
+The :doc:`Apache Flink </docs/products/flink>` service is where you'll define the streaming data pipelines to calculate and detect the anomalies.

+You can create the Aiven for Apache Flink service with the following steps:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.